in , , , , , , , , , , , ,

 In recent years, China’s involvement in financing major Nigerian projects has been a subject of both hope and frustration.
 While the partnership between the two nations has brought about significant infrastructural developments, there’s a growing concern about China’s reluctance to continue lending and its effects on Nigerian communities.

-The project aimed to establish 40 parboiled , a game-changer for the local rice farming industry.
-Unfortunately, this $326 million project never saw the light of day due to China's Exim Bank's failure to release the promised loan.
+The project aimed to establish 40 parboiled rice processing plants, a game-changer for the local rice farming industry.
+Unfortunately, this $326 million project never saw the light of day due to China’s Exim Bank’s failure to release the promised loan.
 This setback left farmers like Clever with no access to standard mills in their own state.

 But the issue extends far beyond individual farmers.
 It affects entire communities and, in some cases, the entire country.
 Across Nigeria, there is a notable absence of standard rice milling plants, leading to increased stress for rice farmers and processors alike.
 Helen Bimalayegha, another rice farmer in the South-south state, echoed Clever’s sentiments.
 She emphasized the need for accessible milling facilities to ease the challenges faced by rice producers.